dgeorge1000/portfolio_management_senior_capstone/pgportfolio/README_net_config.txt

-This file will describe the net_config options
+This file will describe the net_config options.

 {
   "layers":